1

 How much do cardiovascular operating room nurse jobs pay per week?

-As of Jun 12, 2026, the average weekly pay for cardiovascular operating room nurse in the United States is $2,930.85, according to ZipRecruiter salary data.
+As of Aug 23, 2026, the average weekly pay for cardiovascular operating room nurse in the United States is $2,930.85, according to ZipRecruiter salary data.
 Most workers in this role earn between $2,461.54 and $3,346.15 per week, depending on experience, location, and employer.

-What does a cardiac operating room nurse do?
+What is a cardiovascular operating room nurse?

-What are some unique challenges faced by Cardiovascular Operating Room Nurses during surgical procedures?
+What are some unique challenges faced by cardiovascular operating room nurses during surgical procedures?

 Cardiovascular Operating Room Nurses often encounter high-pressure situations due to the complexity and critical nature of heart surgeries.
 They must remain vigilant, anticipate the surgeon's needs, and respond quickly to changes in patient status.
 Additionally, the role demands precise knowledge of specialized equipment and strict adherence to sterile techniques.
 Collaboration with surgeons, anesthesiologists, and perfusionists is essential to ensure patient safety and successful outcomes.